dominikjaniga91/Space-Flights-server-side/README.md

 ## Description

 The application has been created to manage space travel.
-There is two entity: FLight and Passenger.
+There are three entitie: Flight, Passenger and User.
-Entities are linked each other with many to many relation.
+Entities Flight and Passenger are linked each other with many to many relationship.

 ### Database architecture: